-Prior to negotiating the disposal of surplus land, After the governing board of a local agency has held must hold the required public meeting to declare property as surplus land, as described in Section 102(z) 102(cc) of these Guidelines, and an NOA a Low- and Moderate-Income Housing Availability Notice described in Section 201(a) must be sent to interested housing sponsors identified by the expressions-of-interest list maintained by HCD and local public entities within whose jurisdiction the surplus land is located and must invite those interested to respond to the local agency with a notice of interest.
+Prior to taking any action to dispose of surplus land, the governing board of a local agency must hold the required public meeting to declare property as surplus land, as described in Section 102(dd) of these Guidelines, and an NOA described in Section 201(a) must be sent to interested housing sponsors identified by the expressions-of-interest list maintained by HCD and local public entities within whose jurisdiction the surplus land is located and must invite thoseinterested to respond to the local agency with a notice of interest.

-- (a) Negotiating Disposition of Surplus Land for Affordable Housing - (1) Response to a an NOA of surplus land for the development of affordable housing - (A) 60 Days to Respond.
-An entity or association interested in developing surplus land for affordable housing must notify in writing the disposing agency of its interest in purchasing or leasing the land within 60 days after the agency's notice of availability NOA of the land is sent via certified mail or provided via electronic mail.
+- (a) Negotiating Disposition of Surplus Land for Affordable Housing - (1) Response to an NOA of surplus land for the development of affordable housing - (A) 60 Days to Respond.
+An entity or association interested in developing surplus land for affordable housing must notify in writing the disposing agency of its interest in purchasing or leasing the land within 60 days after the agency's NOA is sent via certified mail or provided via electronic mail.

-- (i) A local agency may not issue a request for proposals an RFP on surplus land less than 60 days from the date that the local agency issues the NOA of surplus land. - (ii) If a notice of interest is received in response to an NOA, a request for proposals an RFP may not be issued until after the conclusion of the 90day negotiation period. - (B) Upon Receipt of Notice of Interest.
-If a local agency disposing of surplus land receives a timely notice of interest from a proper entity, then a 90-day good faith negotiation period of at least 90 days begins on the first day after the end of the 60-day period in Government Code section 54222(e).
-If the price or terms cannot be agreed upon after the full 90-day good faith negotiation period, then the local agency may dispose of the surplus land without further regard to the SLA but must stillcomply with Government Code section 54233 or 54233.5, as applicable. - (C) 90-Day, 90-Day Good Faith Negotiation Period. - (i) For purposes of the 90-day good faith negotiation period, residential use of the surplus land by the prospective transferee shall be deemed an acceptable use.
-Terms agreed to as part of the 90-day good faith negotiation period must comply with the following: - I. A local agency cannot prohibit residential use of the surplus land as a condition of a sale or lease. - II.
+- (i) A local agency may not issue an RFP on surplus land less than 60 days from the date that the local agency issues the NOA. - (ii) If a notice of interest is received in response to an NOA, an RFP may not be issued until after the conclusion of the 90-day negotiation period. - (B) Upon Receipt of Notice of Interest.
+If a local agency disposing of surplus land receives a timely notice of interest from a proper entity, then a good faith negotiation period of at least 90 days begins on the first day after the end of the 60-day period in Government Code section 54222(e).
+If the price or terms cannot be agreed upon after the full 90-day good faith negotiation period, then the local agency may dispose of the surplus land without further regard to the SLA but must stillcomply with Government Code section 54233 or 54233.5, as applicable. - (C) 90-Day Good Faith Negotiation Period. - (i) For purposes of the 90-day good faith negotiation period, residential use of the surplus land by the prospective transferee shall be deemed an acceptable use.
+Nothing in this subdivision shall restrict a local jurisdiction's authority or discretion to approve land use, zoning, or entitlement decisions in connection with the surplus land, except that terms agreed to as part of the 90-day good faith negotiation period must comply with the following: - I. A local agency cannot prohibit residential use of the surplus land as a condition of a sale or lease. - II.
 A local agency cannot reduce the authorized number of residential units or the maximum lot coverage of the surplus land below what is allowed by zoning or general plan requirements. - III.
-A local agency may not require, as a condition of sale or lease, any design standards or architectural requirements that would have a substantial negative effect on the viability or affordability of a housing development for very low-, low- or moderate-income households, other than the minimum standards required by general plan, zoning, and subdivision standards and criteria. - (ii) For the purpose of disposition of surplus land in Section 400(b)(1) of these Guidelines, the local agency must establish and document that good faith negotiations have taken place with each respondent. - (iii) HCD may request from local agencies a purchase and sale or lease agreement disposing of surplus land when good faith negotiations do not result in a disposition to an affordable housing entity. - (iv) To constitute good faith negotiations, the local agency must do the following:
+A local agency may not require, as a condition of sale or lease, any design standards or architectural requirements that would have a substantial negative effect on the viability or affordability of a housing development for very low-, low- or moderate-income households, other than the minimum standards required by general plan, zoning, and subdivision standards and criteria. - (ii) For the purpose of disposition of surplus land in Section 400(b)(1) of these Guidelines, the local agency must establish and document that good faith negotiations have taken place with each respondent. - (iii) HCD may request from local agencies a purchase and sale or lease agreement disposing of surplus land when good faith negotiations do not result in a disposition to an affordable housing entity. - (iv) Activities that demonstrate good faith negotiations include, but are not limited to: